haleyk10198/COMP4801-Final-Year-Project/README.md

 <details>
   <summary> <strong>PhD</strong> admissions </summary>

   On the other hand, <strong>PhD</strong> applications are handled in a rolling basis in HKU CS.
 After the department opens for Phd applications on September, applications begin to flood in throughout the year.
-If the professors were to handle the admission only after the application process is closed on May, there is simply no hope for them to go through all of them, and students may have already accepted some other institutions offer instead.
+If the professors were to handle the admission only after the application process is closed on May, there is simply no hope for them to go through all of them, and students may have already accepted some other institutions' offer instead.

 <p>
   <img src="public/img/phd.png" alt="phd"/>